[Minor revision–posted 11/16/22 (replaces 9/29/20 edition)]

 (3) Access to campus building roofs is restricted to authorized personnel only.
 Authorized personnel are defined as maintenance employees required to perform operational checks and maintenance on the roof systems or equipment housed on the roofs.
-No other personnel will be permitted onto this area unless access has been approved by the Managing Director of Building Maintenance and Construction and they are accompanied by an authorized employee.
+No other personnel will be permitted onto this area unless access has been approved by the Senior Managing Director of Facilities Maintenance & Construction and they are accompanied by an authorized employee.

 (4) It is imperative that anyone who gains access to a campus building roof understands the critical and sensitive nature of that roof system.
 The following checklist will be standard procedure for any access to campus building roofs.

 (b) Exercise caution when working with chemicals to prevent spills.

 (c) When walking on the roof, avoid stepping on roof blisters or other deficiencies.

 (d) When working with tools, put down a protective layer of plywood or other material.